mcsee/Software-Design-Articles/Articles/Theory/How to Decouple a Legacy System/readme.md

 # How to Decouple a Legacy System

 ![How to Decouple a Legacy System](How%20to%20Decouple%20a%20Legacy%20System.jpg)

-## An exercise improving legacy code
+> TL;DR: An exercise on improving legacy code

 _There are many articles explaining how to make a good design and what rules to follow.
 In this note we will see a concrete example on how to convert a_ [_legacy design_](https://en.wikipedia.org/wiki/Legacy_system) _into a better one._